nishantpillai5/neovim_vscode_config/README.md

 ## Todo

+- Default to all files when not in a git repo

 - Obsidian
 - Leetcode
+  - run file in terminal

 - Keep lualine on zen mode, or replace with noneckpain
 - Create installation guide and dependencies